openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

 the face detection results.
 There are important performance caveats though, for example the tasks that run in parallel should try to avoid oversubscribing the shared compute resources.
-As another example, if the inference is performed on the HDDL, and the CPU is essentially idle, then it makes sense to do things on the CPU in parallel.
+As another example, if the inference is performed on the iGPU, and the CPU is essentially idle, then it makes sense to do things on the CPU in parallel.
 But if the inference is performed say on the GPU, then there is little gain from doing the (resulting video) encoding on the same GPU in parallel, because the device is already busy.